College Student Academic Coaching

 - Conquer procrastination

-- Reduce screen time and other distractions
+- Reduce distractions from screen time

 - Take ownership of their academics